First Nations and Inuit Summer Work Experience Program

 - e-mail pse-eps@sac-isc.gc.ca

-Proposals are reviewed and approved by the ISC regional office or the First Nations or Inuit organization managing the program for their member communities.
+Proposals are reviewed and approved by the ISC regional or national offices or the First Nations or Inuit organization managing the program for their member communities.
+A written response is sent to applicants to confirm whether or not their proposals have been approved for funding.

 First Nations organizations in British Columbia must apply through the First Nations Education Steering Committee.